OldNGreyBMR/securepay-xml/readme.md

 Dependencies:
 --------------
-Zen Cart 1.5.6a or greater to 157d
+Zen Cart 1.5.8a or greater
-PHP 7.3.14 or or PHP 8.0
+PHP 8.0 to 8.4
 cURL

-"SecurePay XML API" Installation Guide for Zen Cart 1.5.7
+"SecurePay XML API" Installation Guide for Zen Cart 1.5.7a
 =========================================================
 REQUIREMENTS:
 SecurePay merchant identifier and password See [ https://www.securepay.com.au/ ]